A Simple Approach for Handling Out-of-Vocabulary Identifiers in Deep Learning for Source Code: Related Work

 \section{Related Work}

-\paragraph{Handling OOV tokens in NLP.} Handling OOV tokens is a long-standing problem in NLP. \citep{pointer_nlp} proposed a pointer attention mechanism for the task of neural machine translation to copy unknown words from a source sentence.
-A line of works accounts for subword and character patterns. \citep{bpe_nlp} introduced a byte pair encoding, which is currently the most popular approach for natural language modeling. \cite{morphological} utilized morphological prior knowledge for rare words.

 \paragraph{Handling OOV identifiers in source code.} Code processing often borrows ideas from NLP.
 Source code can be represented as a sequence of identifiers.
-In this case, identifiers can be further split into subtokens using BPE \citep{code_bpe} resulting in an open vocabulary model.
+In this case, identifiers can be further split into subtokens using byte-pair encoding (BPE) \citep{code_bpe, bpe_nlp} resulting in an open vocabulary model.
 This approach has several drawbacks.
-Firstly, splitting identifiers into subtokens increases the length of the sequence.
-Secondly, splitting breaks one-to-one alignment between identifiers and the nodes in the parsing tree, e.\,g.\,abstract syntax tree, which can make it harder to apply structure-aware models such as~\cite{Hellendoorn}.
-If we wish to account for the tree-based syntactic structure of the code, an identifier should be treated as a single and complete syntactic element.
+Firstly, splitting identifiers into subtokens increases the length of the sequence several times.
+This substantially slows down inference, e.\,g.\, vanilla Transformer's forward pass has a complexity quadratic w.\,r.\,t.\,the input length.
+Secondly, splitting breaks one-to-one alignment between identifiers and nodes in the parsing tree, e.\,g.\,abstract syntax tree (AST), in other words, \textit{several} subtokens correspond to \textit{one} node in the AST, which makes it harder to apply structure-aware models such as~\cite{Hellendoorn} or \cite{code2seq}.
+To the best of our knowledge, all SCP works, proposing structure-aware models, either use entire tokens without subtokenization~/~BPE, or average the embeddings over subtokens (this strategy provides only a slight quality improvement compared to the first one), and the question of how to incorporate BPE in structure-aware models needs further investigation.
+Taking into account the described disadvantages of BPE, we do not consider BPE in this work and do not split tokens into subtokens.

 An orthogonal direction for handling OOV identifiers in source code is the modification of the computational graph.
-For the task of code generation, the pointer mechanism is widely adapted~ \cite{pointer}. \citet{open_vocabulary_graph_cache} propose a graph-structured cache for inferring the representations of the rare identifiers in source code.
-The major drawback of the mentioned approaches is that they are quite hard to implement while our approach can be implemented as a simple preprocessing step.
-In addition, our approach can be easily combined with the pointer mechanism and the graph-structured cache.
+For the task of code generation, the pointer mechanism is widely adapted~\cite{pointer}. \citet{open_vocabulary_graph_cache} also propose a graph-structured cache for inferring the representations of the rare identifiers in source code.
+The major drawback of the mentioned approaches is that they are quite hard to implement.